karllhughes/personal-blog-5/_posts/2017-11-03-api-strat-2017-presentation.markdown

 I was [really excited about this conference]() even before getting chosen as a speaker.
 We've been building microservices with REST APIs here at The Graide Network since I joined last summer, and before that we used similar architecture at Packback.
 This conference is put on by the Linux Foundation and the [Open API Initiative](https://www.openapis.org/), both great organizations with a huge influence in the open source community.
 While I'm not building all my projects with the Open API spec (yet), I have used their specifications in Swagger and AWS's API Gateway.

-My talk was about creating a test plan for distributed architectures.
+My talk was about creating a test plan for distributed architectures and builds on [this piece I wrote about testing microservices](/posts/testing-layers).

 ## What is unique about testing APIs?